Laws, regulations and policies

 The following Fisheries Act regulations are relevant for aquaculture.
 Those marked with an asterix (*) would be amended through the Aquaculture Regulatory Reform to address barriers to industry growth while safeguarding the environment:

 - Aquaculture Activities Regulations: the Regulations clarify conditions under which aquaculture operators may treat their fish for disease and parasites, deposit organic matter, and manage their facilities under sections 35 and 36 of the Fisheries Act.
-The Regulations also impose public reporting on the environmental performance of the sector as well as specific environmental monitoring and sampling requirements.
+The Regulations also impose reporting on the environmental performance of the sector as well as specific environmental monitoring and sampling requirements.

 - Atlantic Fishery Regulations(*): The aquaculture industry is subject to these wild capture fisheries Regulations.